-Please use this page or this online Google Form to make comments and suggestions on this ritual and/or to volunteer to help with our holiday celebrations.
+Please use this page to make comments and suggestions on this ritual and/or to volunteer to help with our holiday celebrations.
 If you fill out this page, please email it to katzgritz@gmail.com or mail it to Linda Gritz, Chair, Ritual Committee, Boston Workers Circle, 6 Webster Street, Brookline, MA 02446.